PAGE NO. 28

 (e) After the win, in the Royal Palace of Versailles, the King of Prussia was crowned as the German Emperor.
 It symbolised the birth of a united Germany.

 Q.5.
 What changes did Napoleon introduce to make the administrative system more efficient in the territories ruled by him?

 Ans.
 There were several changes introduced by Napoleon in the administrative system, to make it more efficient, they are as follows;

-6. Small scale producer of goods began to realise that uniform laws, standardised weights and measures, and a common national currency would facilitate the movement and exchange of goods-capitals from one region to another.
+(f) Small scale producer of goods began to realize that uniform laws, standardized weights and measures, and a common national currency would facilitate the movement and exchange of goods-capitals from one region to another.
 Businessmen appreciated the benefits of uniform laws.

 Q.6.
 Explain what is meant by the 1848 revolution of the liberals.
 What were the political, social and economic ideas supported by the liberals?

 (a) The 1848 revolution of the liberals means the revolution led by the educated middle classes in France and other parts of Europe such as Germany, Italy, Poland and the Austro- Hungarian Empire.